How memory can affect collective and cooperative behaviors in an LLM-Based Social Particle Swarm: Conclusion

+We investigated how interaction histories (memory) shape cooperative behavior and collective dynamics in an LLM-based Social Particle Swarm model.
+Using Gemini~2.0~Flash, we found that memory length is a critical parameter: increasing it drove the system from stable cooperative clusters, through cyclical formation and collapse, to scattered defection, reproducing the behavioral classes of the rule-based SPS model.
+Big Five traits correlated with individual behavior in partial agreement with human-participant experiments, supporting the model's validity.
+Memory strongly affected the dynamics whether or not personality was assigned; the difference lay in how.
+With personalities, behavior reflected the individual traits and cooperation collapsed under long memory, whereas without them Gemini's cooperative disposition dominated and the population stayed broadly cooperative.

+Sentiment analysis traced this suppression to an increasingly negative interpretation of accumulated memory.
+This collapse corresponds to the punishment trap of classical models~\cite{Horvath2012}, suggesting that LLM agents can recapitulate mechanisms long studied in formal models of cooperation.

+These findings suggest that how an LLM interprets accumulated memory is a key determinant of emergent social behavior in GABM, understandable in terms of the agent's internal model rather than the game rules alone.

-More broadly, as LLM agents are increasingly deployed in multi-agent systems and automated workflows, these results highlight a consequential implication: the social dynamics that emerge from such systems may be governed less by the rules of interaction and more by the implicit dispositions baked into each model.
-Understanding and characterizing these model-specific behavioral tendencies is therefore a prerequisite for designing reliable and predictable LLM-based societies.
+More broadly, as LLM agents are increasingly deployed in multi-agent systems and automated workflows, the social dynamics that emerge from such systems may be governed less by the explicit rules of interaction and more by how the underlying model interprets its inputs.
+Understanding and characterizing these behavioral tendencies is therefore a prerequisite for designing reliable and predictable LLM-based societies.